GraphSAGE: Inductive Learning on Large Graphs

 - Compute embeddings bottom-up: 0-hop → 1-hop → … → target nodes.

-This is how Pinterest’s PinSage scales to graphs with billions of nodes and edges.
+Pinterest’s PinSage builds on exactly this idea to scale to a graph with billions of nodes and edges.

 ✅ Key Takeaways

-- GraphSAGE is inductive: learns an aggregation function, not per-node embeddings — generalises to new nodes.
+- GraphSAGE is inductive: it learns an aggregation function \(\operatorname{AGGREGATE}_k\) and shared weights \(W^{(k)}\), not per-node embeddings — so it generalises to nodes never seen in training.

-- Neighbourhood sampling (K neighbours per node) enables mini-batch training on billion-scale graphs.
+- Neighbourhood sampling of a fixed \(S\) neighbours per node bounds the cost of a \(K\)-layer forward pass at \(O(S^K)\) nodes, which is what enables mini-batch training on billion-scale graphs.

-- Concatenates own representation + aggregated neighbourhood before the linear transform — preserving node identity.
+- Concatenates own representation with the aggregated neighbourhood before the linear transform — preserving node identity — then L2-normalises.